Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Reconstruction and validation

-Architecture and hyperparameter selections are key steps in the design of a ML-based classifier.
-We use a ResNet-14 \cite{ResNet_2016} architecture with 8, 16, and 32 filters at each convolutional layer in the ResNet blocks, based on the size of our training datasets and classification task.
-While a simpler CNN architecture could achieve similar performance, the ResNet architecture is easily scalable to larger training datasets for more complex tasks such as classification of events with any number of vertices and energy partitioning between sites.
-Similar results were obtained with a small-scale VGG-style architecture \cite{VGG_2014}.
-The ResNet-14 architecture has $\sim\!4.5\times10^4$ parameters, and the training data consists of $10^5$ images each for the SS and MS categories.
+The obtained 2D images are then processed using a ResNet-14 \cite{ResNet_2016} architecture with 8, 16, and 32 filters at each convolutional layer.
+While the ResNet architecture can be scaled to larger training datasets for more complex tasks, a simpler CNN architecture such as a small-scale VGG \cite{VGG_2014} was found to yield a similar performance in our study.
+The CNN has $\sim\!4.5\times10^4$ parameters, and the training data consists of $10^5$ images each for the SS and MS categories.
 The choices ensure at least as many training samples as trainable parameters.
 The CNN is trained using a binary cross-entropy loss function to categorize events as SS or MS. Learning rate scheduling and early stopping were implemented to maximize performance of the classifier on the validation data.

 For a direct comparison with the theoretical limit from FI, CNNs were trained for events with a range of different numbers of photons produced.
 Simulated SS and MS events not used in the training are then passed to the trained CNNs to assess the classification performance.
 Following theoretical studies presented in Sec.~\ref{sec:sensitivity}, SS events and the primary vertices of MS events were taken to be located directly under the center of a sensor.
 We also place the secondary vertices at a separation under investigation but allow a random angle with respect to the primary vertices.
 At small separations, the two MS vertices are unresolvable and the distribution of CNN scores for SS and MS events overlap, resulting in a $\sim$50\% MS rejection efficiency at 50\% SS acceptance.
 With increasing separation, CNN performance improves with a sigmoid-like growth until it plateaus near 100\%, as shown in the Fig. \ref{fig:cnn_performance} (left).
 As in Sec.~\ref{sec:sensitivity}, the benchmark MS resolution is defined as the separation at which 84\% of MS events are rejected (16\% contamination) with 50\% of SS events kept .
 The obtained MS2 resolution (with equal photon splitting) from CNN for 2" PMTs is shown in the right panel of Fig. \ref{fig:cnn_performance}, where the CNN result is consistently within 50\% of the theoretical limit.
 We note that the CNN was trained on a realistic spatial distribution of events but then tested on only those with a vertex directly under a sensor center for comparison with FI predictions to avoid an artificially narrow range of training samples.